Ytosko/Mentorism/README.md

 ## Q & A

  1. Does **.NET Framework** need to be installed machine is required to run the file ?
-     * Yes, although the fill will download required all the files before installing itself!
+     * Yes, although the file will download required all the files before installing itself!
  2. Minimum requirements for running this software ?
      * 4 GB of Ram with **Windows 10** is enough to run the software perfectly